 Diarrhea.
 Cocoa contains caffeine.
-The caffeine in cocoa, especially when taken in large amounts, can worsen diarrhea.
+The caffeine in cocoa, especially when taken in large amounts, can make diarrhea worse.

 Glaucoma: Cocoa contains caffeine.
 The caffeine in cocoa increases pressure in the eye and should be used cautiously in people with glaucoma.

 High blood pressure: Cocoa contains caffeine.
 The caffeine in cocoa might increase blood pressure in people with high blood pressure.
-However, for people who already consume a lot of caffeine, it might not cause a big increase.
+But for people who consume caffeine regularly, it might not be a big increase.

 Irritable bowel syndrome (IBS): Cocoa contains caffeine.
-The caffeine in cocoa, especially when taken in large amounts, can worsen diarrhea and might worsen symptoms of IBS.
+The caffeine in cocoa, especially when taken in large amounts, can make diarrhea and IBS symptoms worse.

 Migraine headaches: Cocoa might trigger migraines in sensitive people.